yourWaifu/Tetris-Clone/tetris/platform/3ds/readme.txt

 plus it would let me use alot more of sdl on windows.

-yes, I know I used alot of copy and paste from the sdl source code
+yes, I know I used alot of copy and paste from the sdl source code alot of the code was copyed from sdl, and not made by me!! but alot of it was made by me any code from sdl I will not claim to be mine